jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 be the same as the last line (indicated by `2`). through steps with equational reasoning.
 Every step is small,
-and the process is in a way fully mechanical pattern matching.
+and the process is almost fully mechanical pattern matching.
 A step is anything within `≡⟨ ⟩`, which does some small syntax transformation.
 The `≡⟨ {! taneb !} ⟩` is a missing step, called a hole.